enc-project/map/articles/perspective-generator.md

 It's job is not to try to persuade you to change your mind, but to remind you that other people have different perspectives.

+Do you think that current social media algorithms are polarising debate?

-Do you think this tool would be useful in politics?
+Do you think using a perspective generator would help debate?